joseeden/joeden/docs/021-Data-Engineering/004-Joining-Data/001-Inner-Joins.md

 ON p1.country = p2.country;
 ```

-According to ANSI/ISO SQL the AS keyword is optional.
+According to ANSI/ISO SQL the `AS` keyword is optional.
 But some relational database management systems (RDBMS) products want it, while others don't want it.
 However, its main purpose are the following:

 1. **Readability**.
-Imagine your query have 20, 50 or even 100 columns. using As will help anyone reading the query to know what is a column and what is an alias.
+Imagine your query have 20, 50 or even 100 columns.
+Using `AS` will help anyone reading the query to know what is a column and what is an alias.

 2. **Compatability**.
 If you plan on ever moving to a RDBMS, that RDBMS might not support short-hand aliasing.